Toward financial independence: the bank and women

 Template Visuel Quiz Femmes

-Poster from Historical Archives of BNP Paribas (4AF002)
+Poster from advertising campaign in 1978 - Historical Archives of BNP Paribas (4AF002)

 What does the Napoleonic Code say about women’s rights?
 Find out when women were first allowed to open their own savings accounts, control their own earnings, or open a bank account without their husband’s permission.
 Take this 6-question quiz to test your knowledge!